Serving Clients Across Florida And In North Port, Port Charlotte, Lakewood Ranch, Punta Gorda, Sarasota County, Manatee County, & Charlotte County

 WE WILL AGGRESSIVELY PURSUE THE COMPENSATION YOU DESERVE

-To learn more about how our Sarasota premises liability lawyers can help you, please call us at 941-484-2700 or contact us online to schedule a free consultation to discuss your needs.
+To learn more about how our Sarasota personal injury lawyers can help you, please call us at 941-484-2700 or contact us online to schedule a free consultation to discuss your needs.
 We are happy to meet you at your home or in the hospital.

 Remember, Florida law allows you to seek compensation, even if you were partially at fault.
 We will give you an honest evaluation of your claim and work to get you every penny you deserve.